khaors/geocompr/main.md

 This is the first practical chapter of the book, and therefore it comes with some software requirements.
 We assume that you have installed on your computer a recent version of R and that you are comfortable using it at the command line, e.g., via an integrated development environment (IDE) such as RStudio (recommended).
 R/RStudio works on all major operating systems.
-You can install and set up both in a few minutes on most modern computers, as described in [section 2.3](https://csgillespie.github.io/efficientR/set-up.html#r-version) and [section 2.5](https://csgillespie.github.io/efficientR/set-up.html#rstudio) of @gillespie_efficient_2016 (other guides are available).
+You can install and set up both in a few minutes on most modern computers, as described in [section 2.3](https://csgillespie.github.io/efficientR/set-up.html#r-version) and [section 2.5](https://csgillespie.github.io/efficientR/set-up.html#rstudio) of @gillespie_efficient_2016.

 If you are not a regular R user, we recommend that you familiarize yourself with the language before proceeding with this chapter.
 You can do so using resources such as @gillespie_efficient_2016, @grolemund_r_2016 as well as online interactive guides such as [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r).
 We recommend organising your work as you learn, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning` or similar and a new script for each chapter.

 The code you type to help learn the content of this chapter, for example, could be placed in a script called `chapter-02.R`.
 Everyone learns in a different way so it is important that you structure your code in a way that makes sense to you and that you avoid copy-pasting to get used to typing code.
 <!-- Another option is to use the RStudio project provided in the root directory of the [`geocompr`](https://github.com/Robinlovelace/geocompr) GitHub repository. -->